coralproject/talk/README.md

 ### Docker

-The easiest way to get started with Talk is through our published Docker image and provided example `docker-compose.yml` file.
+The easiest way to get started with Coral is through our published Docker image and provided example `docker-compose.yml` file.
 The following assumes that you have Docker and Docker Compose installed on your local machine: